ArduPilot/ardupilot_wiki/common/source/docs/common-camera-trigger-skysight-mono.rst

 Camera Triggering for Sony MultiPort Connectors using SkySight MONO
 ===================================================================

+.. note:: this device is no longer available and this article is ARCHIVED.

 This article shows how to setup the `SkySight MONO <http://skysight.eu/?product=skysight-mono>`__ to trigger pictures on cameras equipped with the Sony MultiPort™ connector

 .. figure:: ../../../images/SkySightMono.jpg